papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/reference.md

 Holds open an API connection to a specified chain within the ApiPromise in order to help construct transactions for assets and estimate fees.

+For a more in-depth explanation of the Asset Transfer API class structure, check the [source code](https://github.com/paritytech/asset-transfer-api/blob/f2aa50db83882f23492f975221dd5501c35a26d5/src/AssetTransferApi.ts#L106).

 ### Methods

 #### createTransferTransaction